 (Cr Harley was absent from the Chamber and did not vote.)
+(Cr Wilcox was on approved leave of absence.)

 Moved Cr McGrath, Seconded Cr Carey

 4.2 subject to review of Oxford Street, Leederville, William Street, Perth, Fitzgerald Street, North Perth and Mount Hawthorn Town Centre, to the approval of the Strategic Plan, the City will apply for grants to assist in the implementation of the CCTV"